(a) Rights, preferences and restrictions attached to shares

 under each reportable segment.
 Expenses which are not directly

-identifiable to each reporting segment have been allocated on the basis of
+identifiable to specific segment have been allocated on the basis of

-associated revenues of the segment and manpower efforts.
+associated revenue of the segment and manpower efforts.
 All other

 expenses which are not attributable or allocable to segments have been